-Larger venues may be able to accommodate a higher number of people whilst still maintaining social distancing of 6ft/2m between people of different households.
-These include:
+Larger venues may be able to accommodate a higher number of family and close friends whilst still maintaining social distancing of 6ft/2m between people of different households.

-On arrival and departure to crematoria and cemeteries, mourners are asked to thoroughly sanitise hands with their own supply, or use hand washing facilities on site.
+On arrival and departure to crematoria and cemeteries, mourners are asked to thoroughly sanitise hands with their own or chapel supply, or use hand washing facilities on site.
 Our hearse and limousines always have a supply of hand sanitiser, and we provide sanitiser when there is none provided on site.

-It’s not permitted to touch the coffin once in position on the crematorium stand to keep down transmission risk, so curtains will need to close.
+It’s not permitted to touch the coffin once in position in a chapel, to keep down transmission risk, so curtains will need to close.

-Coffin and casket choice is limited due to both individual and supply.
-Woven and plain cardboard caskets are not currently permitted in many venues.
+Coffin and casket choice is sometimes limited due to frequency of supply.
+Woven and plain cardboard caskets are not currently permitted in some venues.
 In order to avoid disappointment, we will ask you for a first and second choice.

 and here is the government advice about making own masks, which can be as simple as a clean scarf or bandana.

 In order to maintain social distance, family members who wish to carry their Loved Ones’ coffin can do so if there are at least four fit and healthy people from the same household.
 This may also be possible with a wheeled bier.
-We will provide disposable gloves.
+We will provide disposable gloves and masks.